SeanFellowes/SocketMeister/docs/architecture.md

 - **Request/Response**
   - Client sends via `SendMessage(object[] parameters, int timeoutMs, bool isLongPolling=false, string friendlyName=null)` and blocks until a response or timeout.
   - Server handles `MessageReceived` and (optionally) sets `e.Response`.
+  - ClientConnected is raised on the server only after the handshake completes to reflect a “ready” state.

 ## 5. Subscriptions & Broadcasts